 Other Platinum Card Benefits

-Complimentary lounge access is one reason to have the Platinum Card, but there are several other valuable reasons too.
+Complimentary lounge access is one reason to have The Platinum Card® from American Express, but there are several other valuable reasons too.

 - 5x points on air travel purchases